Pololu High-Power Stepper Motor Driver 36v4

 Yes, you do!
 Setting the current limit on your stepper motor driver carrier is essential to making sure that it runs properly.
 An appropriate current limit also ensures that your motor is not allowed to draw more current than it or your driver can handle, since that is likely to damage one or both of them.

 Setting the current limit on the Pololu High-Power Stepper Motor Driver 36v4 is done through its SPI interface (this is very different from most of our other stepper motor driver carriers, which have their current limits set through their on-board potentiometers).
 The Pololu High-Power Stepper Motor Driver 36v4 defaults to its maximum possible current limit setting on start-up, which is much more current than the board can safely deliver, so you will need to set the current limit to an appropriate value for your stepper motor before enabling the driver outputs to prevent damage to the board.
 This is done by adjusting the TORQUE and ISGAIN bits in the TORQUE and CTRL registers, respectively.
-The DRV8711 datasheet (3MB pdf) has more information on how to set the current limit through the SPI interface, and our Arduino library for the Pololu High-Power Stepper Motor Driver includes example sketches showing how to implement this in software.
+The DRV8711 datasheet (1k redirect) has more information on how to set the current limit through the SPI interface, and our Arduino library for the Pololu High-Power Stepper Motor Driver includes example sketches showing how to implement this in software.

 - How do I connect my stepper motor to the Pololu High-Power Stepper Motor Driver 36v4?